os-js/manual.os-js.org/src/v3/guide/embed/README.md

 ---
-description: OS.js v3 Embedding Guide
+description: A guide on how to embed OS.js v3
 full_title: Embedding Guide
 ---